The Right Thing To Do

 Really, when your world comes crashing down around you - what else can you do?

 Chiune Sugihara.
 I bet you weren't expecting this one.
 Sugihara saved 6000 Jews.
 He was a Japanese diplomat in Lithuania.
-When the Nazis began rounding up Jews, Sugihara risked his life to start issuing unlawful travel visas to Jews.
+When the Germans began rounding up Jews, Sugihara risked his life to start issuing unlawful travel visas to Jews.
 He hand-wrote them 18 hours a day.
 The day his consulate closed and he had to evacuate, witnesses claim he was STILL writing visas and throwing from the train as he pulled away.
 The world didn't know what he'd done until Israel honored him in 1985, the year before he died.

 "I am not ashamed of the court's verdict.
 On the contrary, I am proud to have saved the lives of hundreds of oppressed people.
 My assistance to Jews was rooted in my Christian world outlook… It was basically a question of saving human lives threatened with death.
 How could I then seriously consider bureaucratic schemes and calculations?
 "Paul Grüninger was a nobody.
 He was a border policeman in a nation at peace, who could go home every night to his home, smoke his pipe, listen to the radio, then go peacefully to bed.
 A civil servant in a nation that wasn't even at war, Grüninger inexplicably and illegally allowed 3,600 desperate Jews entry to Switzerland, where they had a chance at life.
 Lost his job and pension as a result, died in poverty.
 End of story.